Discretization-free Bayesian inverse problems in distribution spaces: Inverse problems in the Bayesian framework

 \section{Inverse problems in the Bayesian framework}

-In this section we present a brief overview of the finite dimensional theory of linear inverse problems with Gaussian densities and a review of its extension to Hilbert spaces.
+We start with a brief overview of the finite dimensional theory of linear inverse problems with Gaussian densities and a review of its extension to Hilbert spaces.
 We then develop the formalism for the current approach.